 A currency converter is a tool that tells you how much a given amount of money is worth in foreign currency at today's exchange rate.
 It will not tell you about fees or commissions you might pay to exchange your money.
 There are several types of currency converters.

 Mobile Phone Apps

-Xe.com offers free currency converter apps for iPhone, iPad, Android, BlackBerry and Windows Phone 7.
-If you don't want to download an app, xe.com offers a mobile currency site which will work on any mobile device with Internet connectivity.
-Oanda.com and OFX.com also offers mobile apps.
+Xe.com offers free currency converter apps for iPhone, iPad, Android, BlackBerry, Windows 8 and Windows Phone.
+Xe.com also provides a mobile currency site which will work on any mobile device with Internet connectivity.
+Oanda.com and OFX.com also offer mobile apps.

 Stand-alone Currency Converters

 You can buy a hand-held device that converts one currency to another.
-You will need to input the currency exchange rate each day in order to use the converter properly.
-Currency converters are handy because you can use them to check prices in shops and restaurants, they don't use your smartphone's data and the only information you have to enter is the currency exchange rate.
+You will need to input the currency exchange rate each day in order to use the converter.
+Currency converters are handy for checking prices in shops and restaurants, and they do not use smartphone data.
+The only information you have to enter is the currency exchange rate.

 Buy Rates and Sell Rates

 When you exchange your money, you will see two different exchange rates posted.
 The "buy" rate is the rate at which a bank, hotel or currency exchange office will sell you their local currency (they are buying your currency), while the "sell" rate is the rate at which they will sell you foreign (your local) currency.
 The difference between the two exchange rates is their profit.
 Many banks, currency exchange offices and hotels also charge a service fee to exchange your money.

 Exchanging currency is not free.
 You will be charged a fee, or group of fees, each time you change money.
 If you get foreign currency from an ATM, you will be charged a currency conversion fee by your bank.
 You may also be charged a transaction fee, as you would at home, and a non-customer / non-network fee.
 Similar fees apply if you use your credit card in an ATM to obtain a cash advance.